isomerpages/moe-southviewpri/_departments/Mathematics.md

 <img src="/images/math1.jpg">
 <p>Our Mathematics programmes aims to:</p>
 <ul>
-<li>Introduce students to concepts, skills and thinking strategies that are essential in everyday life and support learning across the curriculum</li>
+<li>Introduce students to concepts, skills and thinking strategies that are essential in everyday life and support learning across the curriculum
-<li>Help students make sense of the numbers, patterns and shapes they see in the world around them, offers ways of handling data in an increasingly digital world&nbsp;</li>
+<li>Help students make sense of the numbers, patterns and shapes they see in the world around them, offers ways of handling data in an increasingly digital world
-<li>Provide students with an opportunity to enrich their learning experiences beyond the core curriculum</li>
+<li>Provide students with an opportunity to enrich their learning experiences beyond the core curriculum
 </ul>
 <p><strong><u>Our Key Programmes<br /></u></strong></p>
 <table>